griffio/griffio.github.io/_posts/2021-02-12-Atomic-Kotlin-Review.md

 ![Atomic Kotlin](/public/atomic_kotlin.jpg)

+[Atomic Kotlin Printed Book](https://www.atomickotlin.com/printbook/)

 This is a reference to a printed edition from January 2021 (627 pages)

-[Atomic Kotlin Printed Book](https://www.atomickotlin.com/printbook/)
+From Authors:

+Bruce Eckel (Thinking in Java)

+Svetlana Isakova (Kotlin in Action)

-As a Lean Pub released book the process doesn't allow for the creating of indices, however it is structure with a summary in the Table of Contents
+**As a Lean Pub** released book the process doesn't allow for the creating of indices, however it is structure with a summary in the Table of Contents

 The booked is aimed at both novices and experienced programmers as Kotlin cherry-picks from newer languages and supporting existing features